MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-connect-reportingdw-firewall.md

 This article describes how to configure your environment to support placing the reporting data warehouse behind a firewall for System Center Operations Manager.

 In an environment where the reporting data warehouse is separated from the management server and reporting server by a firewall, you can't use Integrated Windows Authentication.
 You need to configure SQL Server authentication.
-The following sections explain how to enable SQL Server authentication between the management server, the reporting server, and the reporting data warehouse, as shown in the following illustration.
+The following sections explain how to enable SQL Server authentication between the management server, the reporting server, and the reporting data warehouse.
+The following diagram shows how SQL Server authentication works.

 ![Diagram that illustrates SQL Server authentication.](media/deploy-connect-reportingdw-firewall/reportingdw-firewall-comms.png)